Sage-Bionetworks/portalsDocs/articles/access_controls.md

 # Conditions for Use

 Some data requires data governance to appropriately manage its use.
 In Synapse this data is called `Controlled Data` and it is protected by `Conditions for Use`, typically applied in order to comply with the terms under which the data were collected or with other human subjects regulations.
 For example, human 'omic' data may have `Conditions for Use` imposed by informed consent requirements, legal contracts, or other privacy requirements.
 It is also appropriate to add `Condition for Use` to data collected from "vulnerable" populations and to content that could potentially harm individuals or groups if misused.
-If you have any questions about whether conditions for use should be applied to your data, please contact our <a href="mailto:act@sagebase.org">Access and Compliance Team (ACT)</a>.
+If you have any questions about whether conditions for use should be applied to your data, please contact our [Access and Compliance Team (ACT)](mailto:act@sagebase.org).

 <a name="require-conditions-for-use"></a>